 Seeing the results

 The Cabin Log is a 240-page yearbook, with approximately 24 pages of full color and another 24 using spot color.
-The book is provided to enrolled students and recent graduates at no charge.
 Taking part in producing this key piece of memorabilia for their classmates is a point of great pride for those who work with the Cabin Log.
 The Cabin Log has received several awards from the Columbia Scholastic Press Association and Associated Collegiate Press Association in recent years.

 Working with the Cabin Log